-In November 2012, the council began the procurement search for a new voluntary benefits provider, to provide staff with discounts which are over and above what was already available through MyBenefits.
+In November 2012, the council began the procurement search for a new voluntary benefits provider, offering staff discounts which were over and above what was already available through MyBenefits.
 We went out to tender and three organisations put forward an application.
 In January 2013, we met with all providers and they were asked to give a presentation and answer our questions.
 After evaluation, it was decided Sodexo were by far the best value and were able to provide us with discounts and offers which met and exceeded the existing system.

 How much does this cost the Council?

-The system is entirely funded by the tax and national insurance savings the council makes from the salary sacrifice Childcare, Cycle2Work or Leasecar schemes.
-This means we can provide a full and exciting range of discounts at no cost to the council and at the same time, ensure the entire discount is passed on to staff.
+The system is entirely funded by the tax and national insurance savings the council makes through the salary sacrifice Childcare, Cycle2Work or Lease-car schemes.
+This means we can provide a full and exciting range of discounts at no cost to the council and, at the same time, ensure the entire discount is passed on to staff.

 Is this replacing Kaarp Benefits?

 Our contract with Kaarp Benefits ceased on 20 May 2013.
 The offers previously available through Kaarp are still available through Surrey Extra, under 'Surrey offers and discounts'.
-This includes:
+These include: